raspberrypilearning/fart-detector/WORKSHEET.md

         GPIO.setup(pin, GPIO.IN)
 ```

-The function takes two parameters `pin` and `ison`.
-The `pin` parameter will be the GPIO pin number and `ison` will be a boolean (True/False) variable to say whether the resistor/pin is in an on or off state.
+The function takes two parameters: `pin` and `ison`.
+The `pin` parameter will be the GPIO pin number, and `ison` will be a boolean (True/False) variable to say whether the resistor/pin is in an on or off state.
 We then just use an `if` statement and call the appropriate GPIO commands passing in `pin`.
-When we call the function we can write `set_pin(18, True)` for example.
+When we call the function we can write `set_pin(18, True)`, for example.

 ### Set all resistor pins in the ladder to represent a binary value